A number of political theories sought to “fix everything” but almost never managed to and only momentarily during rare exceptions. Why?

 Have we had enough?

 Note the adoption of new religions of peace at the top of my list.
 In my opinion and contrary to fashionable political dogma, the church and the state are inseparable.
 If you attempt to “separate” church and state, some proxy of a religion will fill the vacuum alongside government.
-In the past, the relative liberality of Western governments could be traced in part to their adherence to Christian morality.
+In the past, the relative liberality of Western governments could be traced in part to their adherence to Christ’s morality as opposed to the Christian kind.
 At present, the spiritual void of national capitalist corporate consumerism has become the public creed, to our obvious detriment.

 If you find these ideas unacceptable along with others presented in Learners, skip them.
-It matters little if I connect up with those whose beliefs or doubts lead them to reject new ideas.
+It matters little if I connect up with those whose creeds lead them to reject new ideas.
 The marketplace of ideas is a lot like hitchhiking: mediocre people exclude themselves quite conveniently.

 Our Christian creeds rely on the words of the Apostle Paul, John of Revelation and St. Augustine.
 Somehow, those of Jesus get lost in the background, decorative but annulled.
 We heed the words of men, not the Word of God.
 What we should adore in pure faith, almost no-one can stomach, so thoroughly has it been corrupted.
 Jesus’ instructions have been corrupted since the Roman persecution, the Nicene Council and the extermination of the Cathars.